-You will lose an average 3.5 degrees Fahrenheit for every 1000 feet of elevation you gain (or about 1.2 degrees Celsius per ever 1000 feet, or about 2 degrees Celsius per 100 meters (source for the Celcius calculations).
-Some people use 9.8 degrees Celcius per 1000 meters).
+You will lose an average 3.5 degrees Fahrenheit for every 1000 feet of elevation you gain.
+You can also use about 1.2 degrees Celsius per ever 1000 feet, or about 2 degrees Celsius per 100 meters (source for the Celcius calculations).
+Some people use 9.8 degrees Celsius per 1000 meters).

 If you start out at 1000 feet, and climb to 6000 feet, that’s a 5000 foot difference (6000 – 1000 = 5000).
 So, since you’re gaining 5,000 feet in elevation, you’ll use a 5 in your calculation.
 5,000 feet, times 3.5 degrees.
 Just drop the (thousand).
 So, ( 5 x 3.5 = 17.5 degrees).
 So roughly, you’ll expect to lose at least 17.5 degrees.
 I always round up to the nearest 5 just to factor in changes in weather that can’t be planned for, so here I will assume a 20 degree difference.
 Simply subtract this number form your expected low, according to the forecast, and you have the lowest expected temperature, short of some crazy weather event.

 Ex: The weather man says it’s going to be 60 degrees today for the high in your city.
 Your city is at 6,000 feet.
 If you’re climbing from 6,000 feet to 14,000 feet, That’s an 8,000 foot difference.
 8 times 3.5 is 28 (8 x 3.5 = 28).
 You can assume a 30 degree difference after rounding, so it’s only going to be 30 degrees max at the top of the mountain (A high of 60 minus your 30 difference)!
 Remember, that’s for the high.
 Always consider your low temperatures too.

 Factors that affect your actual temperature

 Some factors change the actual value of these calculations.
 Cloud cover will trap in more heat, where a clear sky will drop the temperature slightly faster.
 Cold fronts and air streams may also have an effect, as well as local evaporative cooling.
 These factors are too numerous to account for, so the equation is designed as a general scenario calculation (after rounding).